benmvp/react-workshop/03-lists/README.md

 # Step 3 - Lists

 The goal of this step is to practice transforming lists of data into lists of components which can be included in JSX.
-As a result, we'll convert the `EmailList` component from statically rendering the three `EmailListItem` components to dynamically rendering an arbitrary list of `EmailListItem` components.
-We'll also make use of more advanced prop types.
+As a result, we'll convert the `EmailList` component from statically rendering the five `EmailListItem` components to dynamically rendering an arbitrary list of `EmailListItem` components.
+We'll also make use of more advanced [prop types](https://facebook.github.io/react/docs/typechecking-with-proptypes.html).

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).